 Hydrangeas are one of the most impressive flowers in the world.
 They’re also evil, neurotic, easily offended and have an astonishing ability to play dead.
 They’re the opossum of the flower world.
 Here’s how to revive a wilted hydrangea.

 This is how it usually goes when I buy hydrangeas:

 I’m at the grocery store for the sole purpose of buying 1% milk.
 I need this milk because I can’t go to bed unless I’ve had my glass of milk and exactly 2 ginger snap cookies, whether I’m hungry or not.
 This is because I’m probably crazy.
-I mean, I’m not positive, but I’m pretty sure.
-I’m O.K. with it because this particular type of crazy is also the thing that ensures we never run out of toilet paper and that I know the exact location of my Scrabble board is at all times.
+I’m not positive, but I’m pretty sure.

 I make my way through the flower department without incident until I see the huge bucket of hydrangeas.
 A great, big, huge bucket overflowing with huge soft heads of hydrangea petals.
 So of course I buy a couple of bunches.

 I do this even though I know within 2 hours of bringing them home, anywhere from one to all of them will wilt and die.

 I will then curse my stupidity and throw them out vowing to never, EVER buy hydrangeas again.
 Never, will I ever buy another hydrangea.

 This scenario happened to me about once a month for 10 years.

 Then I discovered a solution that actually works.
 It’s a tip I’ve used over and over for the past decade without one single failure.
 So if you too have an issue with a wilted, sorry-ass hydrangea follow this advice: